gbdev/rgbenv/README.md

 # rgbenv

-This is a version manager for [RGBDS](https://github.com/gbdev/rgbds) that's a pure shell script.* Inspired by [pyenv](https://github.com/pyenv/pyenv) and [rbenv](https://github.com/rbenv/rbenv), it lets you easily switch between multiple versions of the RGBDS suite to suit different projects.
+This is a version manager for [RGBDS](https://github.com/gbdev/rgbds).
+It is a pure shell script.* Inspired by [pyenv](https://github.com/pyenv/pyenv) and [rbenv](https://github.com/rbenv/rbenv), it lets you easily switch between multiple versions of the RGBDS suite to suit different projects.

 \* Bash script, at the moment.
 Compatibility with other shells is not guaranteed.